rei/rei-cedar-docs/docs/components/input/README.md

       "type": "do",
       "image": "input/Input__Case_Do__16-9.png",
       "ratio": "16-9",
-      "alt": "label with proper case",
-      "caption": "use sentence case for labels."
+      "alt": "Label with proper use of sentence case.", "caption": "use sentence case for labels."
     },
     {
       "type": "dont",
       "image": "input/Input__Case_Dont__16-9.png",
       "ratio": "16-9",
-      "alt": "label with all caps",
-      "caption": "use all caps for labels."
+      "alt": "Label with incorrect use of all caps", "caption": "use all caps for labels."
     }
   ],